duty-bound/ramda/Ramda.md

 ```
 #### any

-Returns true if any of the elements in the list m
+Returns true if any of the elements in the list matches the predicate.

+#### anyPass

 ```
 const arr = [1.1, 2.2, 3.3]